 Differences Between the UN and OECD Proposals

-The OECD’s proposal would take the form of an alternative option to the Commentaries to Article 5 of the OECD model.
+The OECD’s proposal takes the form of an alternative option to the Commentaries to Article 5 of the OECD model.
 The Commentaries provide additional technical guidance on the interpretation and operation of the OECD model but are not part of it.
 Conversely, the UN’s provision codifies that permanent establishment would exist with respect to natural resources even if one would not exist under Article 5, making it the default position.
 This arguably gives developing countries a greater chance to negotiate the new article with treaty partners.

-The UN proposal expands the scope to cover non-renewable and renewable resources, whereas the OECD stops at non-renewables.
+The UN update expands the scope to cover non-renewable and renewable resources, whereas the OECD stops at non-renewables.
 The OECD’s approach reflects the distinct taxation of mining, oil, and gas common in resource-rich countries.
 A special provision dedicated to extractives is a logical extension of this approach and may be easier to negotiate in tax treaties as a result.
 Other location-specific natural resources—wind, water, and solar—are an increasingly important part of the global energy mix and may warrant special treatment as well.

 Challenges Facing Both Proposals